 Understanding Information: Is there a Red Flag Warning in your area?
 Have you lost power at your location?
 Do you smell smoke?
 This combination of events may be telling you that you shouldn’t wait around for an evacuation order, and should leave the area immediately.

 Anticipation: Leave early to ensure you can get to safety.
 Anywhere you live, roadways will be congested with evacuees once the order is given.
 No Bay Area roadway is designed to accommodate everyone all at once.
 Leave early.
-One of our senior emergency managers, Jeff Norris, likes to use the acronym PLEASE - Plan to Leave Early And Save Everyone, to encourage residents to not wait for governmental alerts or warnings, but to take action early to protect themselves and those they care for.
+One of our recently retired senior emergency managers, Jeff Norris, likes to use the acronym PLEASE - Plan to Leave Early And Save Everyone, to encourage residents to not wait for governmental alerts or warnings, but to take action early to protect themselves and those they care for.

 Let’s assume for the moment then, that you’re unaware of the coming emergency and are reliant on government alerts and warnings.
 Let’s take a look at the alert and warning tools used by San Mateo County’s Department of Emergency Management to notify residents during emergencies, and why you may — or may not be — receiving them.